maboiteaspam/Foundation/doc/2-work-with-layouts.md

     |   FOOTER       |
     |________________|
 ```
-It as a root block, and many sub blocks.
+It has a root block, and many sub blocks.

 __Each block id must be unique within the layout__